 Driving content engagement isn’t some magic formula only a select few content marketers master.
-It’s as simple as identifying the characteristics of an effective blog, creating content that ticks off all those boxes, and then measuring the results.
+It’s as simple as identifying the characteristics of an effective blog.
+Then creating content personas and measuring the results.

-What Metrics Do I Target to Boost Engagement and Acquisition?
+Metrics to Target to Boost Engagement and Acquisition

 In content marketing, customer acquisition is most often a direct result of engagement.
-If your content aligns with your target customers’ interests and needs, they’ll look to you for your expertise in meeting those needs.
+If your content aligns with your target customer’s interests and needs, they’ll trust your expertise on the matter.

-When they do need a product or service that you sell, they’ll be more likely to seek you out.
-Familiarity, it would seem, breeds the exact opposite of contempt.
+When they need a product or service you sell, they’ll be more likely to seek you out.
+Familiarity, it seems, breeds the exact opposite of contempt.
 It builds trust.

-- Time spent on the post and on your website: This number, of course, will vary according to the length of the post.
-However, if readers interact with the post, clicking links to learn more information about the topic, it shows that they are engaging with your content.
-If their search leads them to explore more pages on your site, that’s a good sign that they’re engaged with your content.
+- Time spent on the post: This number will vary depending on the length of the post.
+However, if readers interact with the post by clicking links to learn more, they are engaging with it.
+If their search leads them to explore more pages on your site, it’s a good sign that the content is meaningful to them.

-- Number of social shares: When readers share information they’ve found on your blog post with others that need it, it demonstrates that your content is helpful enough to share.
-Recommendations from friends, too, earn an 83 percent trust factor, so social shares can drive customer acquisition as well.
+- Number of social shares: When readers share information from your blog post with others, it demonstrates that your content is helpful.
+Recommendations from friends, too, earn an 83 percent trust factor, so social shares can also drive customer acquisition.

 Now that you know what to measure, determine the blog post qualities that will drive those metrics.

 When people search for information on a topic, they look at the brief description below each title.
-Make sure that yours states the problem you’ll solve or the information you’ll provide.
+So make sure that yours states the problem you’ll solve or the information you’ll provide.
 It should also include the keyword and be less than 156 characters; otherwise, Google will truncate it.

 Include Images, Especially Those that Feature People

-Your first paragraph needs to draw your readers in.
-Step into their shoes and state their pain points.
+Your first paragraph needs to introduce the story you’re telling.
+Step into your buyer’s shoes and state their pain points.
 Then promise to help them solve their problem with the information they need.

 Make Your Posts Scannable

-Even if you’re in a highly academic field, long paragraphs don’t cut it in a blog post.
+Even if you’re in a highly academic field, long paragraphs cause people to disengage.
 Limit your paragraphs to two or three sentences.
-One-sentence paragraphs are even OK when you need to draw people’s attention to something important.
+One-sentence paragraphs are even okay when you need to draw people’s attention to something important.

 Less is more when it comes to engaging readers.